 Common Ear Cleaning Mistakes

-Ear wax candles come with a high risk of severe burns — and worse, further blockage of candle wax in the ears, along with bleeding, a punctured eardrum, and holes in the membranes of the ear canal and middle ear.
+Cotton swabs are handy for many situations, but they have no place inside our ears.
+It can be tempting to clean your ears at home and remove excess earwax.
+However, doing so could cause damage to your hearing.
+Aside from cotton swabs, make sure to avoid earwax candles.
+Earwax candles come with a high risk of severe burns and worse, further blockage of candle wax in the ears.
+They can cause bleeding, eardrum puncture, and holes in the membranes of the ear canal and middle ear.
 The high risk of injuries and impact on your hearing is definitely not worth it.